azieky/Mod_3_Project/README.md

 ![alt text](data_visualizations/Max_Heart_Rate_2.png)

 #### Thalassemia:

 Is a blood disorder passed down through families (inherited) in which the body makes an abnormal form or inadequate amount of hemoglobin.
 Hemoglobin is the protein in red blood cells that carries oxygen.
 The disorder results in large numbers of red blood cells being destroyed, which leads to anemia.

-Our finding showed most patients fall on either category 2 or 3.
-Category 2 had largest number of patients and most patients who were in this category had heart diseases compare to other categories.
-Category 3 had largest number of patients who did not have heart disease.
-The fewest patient category was 0, only 2 patients were in this category.
+Our finding showed most patients were either classified Reversable Defect Thalassemia or Normal.
+Reversable Defect Thalassemia had the largest number of patients and the most patients who were in this category most likely had heart diseases in compare to the other categories.
+Normal group had the largest number of patients who did not have heart disease.
+The smallest category was Fixed Defect which had the lowest number of patients and heart disease

 ![alt text](data_visualizations/Thalassemia1.png)